Get the latest from TODAY

 How to shop for apples

 - Apples should be firm and feel heavy for their size.
-Make sure the skin is smooth and free of nicks, wrinkles or soft spots.
+Make sure the skin is smooth and free of nicks, wrinkles, dark bruises or soft spots.

 How to store apples

-- Apples release ethylene gas, which speeds up ripening of other fruit, so you may want to store them in their own bag, separate from other fruits.
+- Apples release ethylene gas, which speeds up the ripening of other fruit around it, so it's best to store them in their own bag, separate from other fruits.

 How to prepare apples